 Now extract downloaded archive under website document root and setup appropriate permissions on files and directories.

 tar xjf owncloud-10.8.0.tar.bz2 chown -R apache.apache owncloud chmod -R 755 owncloud

 rm -f owncloud-10.8.0.tar.bz2

 Step 4 – Create MySQL Database and User

 After extracting code, let’s create a MySQL database and user account for configuring ownCloud.
-Use the following set of command to log in to MySQL server and create database and user.
+Use the following set of commands to log in to the MySQL server and create a database and user.

 mysql -u root -p Enter password: mysql> CREATE DATABASE owncloud; mysql> GRANT ALL ON owncloud.* to 'owncloud'@'localhost' IDENTIFIED BY '_password_'; mysql> FLUSH PRIVILEGES; mysql> quit

 Step 5 – Install ownCloud with Web Installer